-- 3.1 A range of important guiding principles needs to be taken into account. - a) The aim is both to improve recreational experiences and to enhance the natural beauty, wildlife and cultural heritage of the New Forest
+- 3.1 A range of important guiding principles needs to be taken into account. - a) The aim is both to improve recreational experiences and to enhance the natural beauty, wildlife and cultural heritage of the New Forest - b) Although enjoyable and beneficial to participants, all forms of recreation also have the potential to be harmful to these special qualities, especially if done on a large scale or if activity is concentrated. - c) It is important to look at the whole of the National Park and beyond; e.g. increased impact in one location may be compensated for by reduced impact in another location.

-- b) Although enjoyable and beneficial to participants, all forms of recreation also have the potential to be harmful to these special qualities, especially if done on a large scale or if activity is concentrated. - c) It is important to look at the whole of the National Park and beyond; e.g. increased impact in one location may be compensated for by reduced impact in another location. - d) Negative human impact is usually better managed by understanding behaviours and motivations and through this, attracting people to preferred areas rather than trying to prohibit access to sensitive areas. - e) Ideally, benefits will be maximised at the lowest sustainable cost.
+- d) Negative human impact is usually better managed by understanding behaviours and motivations and through this, attracting people to preferred areas rather than trying to prohibit access to sensitive areas. - e) The aim is to maximise the benefits at the lowest sustainable cost. - f) Recreation management should be designed to respond to the likelihood of more people wanting to visit the New Forest in a way that removes the potential for damage.